 But behind the happy facade was a trail of death and murder that lasted from the 1920s to 1954.
 It was then that Nannie Doss confessed to killing four of her five husbands, and authorities believed she may have killed many of her blood relatives as well.

-Doss’ story begins with her birth to a family of farmers in 1905 in Blue Mountain, Ala.
+Doss’ story begins with her birth to a family of farmers in 1905 in Blue Mountain, Alabama.
 Instead of going to school, all five of Jim and Louisa Hazle’s children stayed at home to work on household chores and tend to the family farm.

 At age seven, Doss suffered a head injury while riding a train.
 The head injury changed her life forever.